thirukkural2022/obedparla.com/content/posts/2017-08-12-review-of-work-rules-insights-from-inside-google-that-will-transform-how-you-live-and-lead.md

 ---
-title: "Review: Work Rules!: Insights from Inside Google That Will Transform How You Live and Lead"
-author: "Obed Marquez Parlapiano"
+title : "Review: Work Rules!: Insights from Inside Google That Will Transform How You Live and Lead" author : "Obed Marquez Parlapiano" date : "2017-08-12" categories :
-date: "2017-08-12"
-categories: "books,reviews"
-tags:
+ - books
+ - reviews
+tags : ""
-cover: "../images/Bock_WorkRulesHC.jpg"
+cover : "../images/Bock_WorkRulesHC.jpg"
 ---

 # My thoughts on: Work Rules!
 By Laszlo Bock.